ajpelu/dp_dispersantes/text/datapaperv1.md

-Sierra Nevada Global Change Observatory is collecting socio-ecological information on the major ecosystem types found in Sierra Nevada.
-This information is being integrated in an Information System (http://obsnev.es/linaria.html - Pérez-Pérez et al. 2012.
-(Free access upon registration).
-The dataset described here is a good example of this idea. *We have created a relational database to store the birds inventories prepared in 2004–2005¿???.
-Thanks to this work, all this valuable and unique information will be available to scientists and environmental managers worldwide.*

 :red_circle: Hablar algo del seguimiento de las comunidades de fauna en el OBSNEV

 ...
 En la intro decir algo como: